runzhigege/vertx-zero/doc/zero-uniform.md

 ## 1. Address Management

-In this project, the address must be managed by constant file to avoid wrong user operations.
-It's defined in `com.tlk.cv.Addr` interface as constant values:
+In this project, the address must be managed by constant up.god.file to avoid wrong user operations.
+It's defined in `com.tlk.up.god.cv.Addr` interface as constant values:

 ```java
 public interface Addr {